Create Memories in a Home that has Stood the Test of Time

-Historic homes are charming, full of character and each comes with its own stories.
-Barbara Watkins has completed the National Trust for Historic Preservation course for marketing and selling historic homes, and can help you understand all the factors involved in this unique niche market.
-Read about some of our historic towns below.
+Barbara Watkins has completed the National Trust for Historic Preservation course for marketing and selling historic homes, and can help you understand all the factors involved in this niche market.

 The town of Easton, more than three centuries old, has a storied past, surviving fires and wars.
 Easton is the Talbot County seat, and as such has historically been a hub of activity and trade in the area.

 Easton’s historic homes date back to the 1700s and tend to reside on larger lots.
 These homes are also impressively elegant compared to those in surrounding towns.
 The town features beautiful tree-lined streets, reminiscent of the Old South.
 Easton has a variety of dining and shopping options, along with top-notch healthcare facilities at the Memorial Hospital at Easton.

 The colonial village of St. Michaels, located on the beautiful Miles River and St. Michaels Harbor, has an abundance of historic sites, churches, and museums.
 St. Michaels, known as “the town that fooled the British,” was historically more of a tourist town than a center of commerce, and maintains a resort feel, with fun, whimsical shops, restaurants and other attractions.

 Historic homes in St. Michaels are primarily early American Colonials and date back to the 1700s.
 Homes are within walking distance of the harbor and San Domingo Creek.